 [Welcome back to

-on five statements inspired by the latest Banned and Restricted
+their takes on five statements inspired by Grand Prix Memphis and what

 the winner at the end!]

 Mono-Red Aggro is the deck to beat heading into GP Memphis.

 A good sign that a deck is the “deck to beat” is that literally no one has